-(1) Structure-function in the embryo to identify key regions in core cadherin complex proteins essential for their functions;
+(1) Structure-function in the embryo to identify important regions in cadherin complex proteins;

 Electrostatic representation of zebrafish β-catenin (left) and C. elegans HMP-2 (right) [Hee-Jung Choi, Bill Weis, Tim Loveless].

 (3) Functional genomics and proteomics to identify proteins and pathways that act in concert with the cadherin complex during morphogenesis.
 These include actin binding proteins and the Slit/Robo GAP, SRGP-1.